5 from 4 votes

 Leftover Storage and Reheat Instructions

-Refrigerator: Store in a sealed container for up to 4 days in the fridge.
-Store the pork steaks in the pan sauce.
+Refrigerator: Store in a sealed container for up to 4 days.
+Keep the pork steaks in the pan sauce.it protects them from drying out during storage.

 Do you cover pork steak in the oven?